codlark/cls/docs/Layout-and-Elements.md

 These properties affect the layout and how assets are generated.
 These are mandatory.

- * `width: NUM` width of the asset
+ * `width: NUM` width of the asset.
- * `height: NUM` height of the asset
+ * `height: NUM` height of the asset.
  * `name: FILENAME` - pattern to use for generating names of assets.
 If no briks are featured `[assetIndex]` will be added to the beginning of the name.
-This is the only layout property that evaluates briks
+This is the only layout property that evaluates briks.

 These properties are optional.

  * `output: FOLDER` - folder to save the assets in.
-The default behavior is to save the assets in same folder as the layout file
+The default behavior is to save the assets in same folder as the layout file.
  * `data: FILENAME` - external file to load data from.
 This property overrides the `data` section.
-If neither the `data` property nor the `data` section are present only one asset will be generated
+If neither the `data` property nor the `data` section are present only one asset will be generated.
  * `template: FILENAME` - Specify a layout file to act as a template.
 For a full description of templates see [Templates](Templates/).

 ## Element Properties